Francesco I Ventimiglia

-Francesco I Ventimiglia (1285-2 January 1338) was an Italian nobleman and politician.
+Francesco I Ventimiglia (1285 – 2 January 1338) was an Italian nobleman and politician.
 He inherited the title of Count of Geraci.

-Biography
+Early life

-The Ventimiglia of Sicily putatively derive from a noble Frank or Lombard family, descendants of Berengar II of Italy, and ruling the county in Ventimiglia (Liguria) until 1180 when a branch moved to Sicily.
+Francesco was born in Geraci Siculo in 1285, the son of Aldoino Ventimiglia and Giacoma Filangieri.
+The Ventimiglia of Sicily putatively derive from a noble Frank or Lombard family, descendants of Berengar II of Italy, and ruling the County in Ventimiglia (Liguria) until 1180 when a branch moved to Sicily.